DworkinLab/episodicSequenceData/Plots_Outline_Questions.md

 2. The location of these positions on one of the above plots

-  -- larger and coloured positions on the model output for example: 2L with FDR:
+  -- larger and coloured positions on the model output for example:

+  2L with FDR:

 ![FDR_col](https://github.com/PaulKnoops/episodicSequenceData/blob/master/Analysis_after_sync_2018_plots/colouredPositions2L_Practice.png)

+  2L with Bonferroni:

 ![bonfCOL](https://github.com/PaulKnoops/episodicSequenceData/blob/master/Analysis_after_sync_2018_plots/positions_2L_Bonferonii_Prac.png)